lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ?? read… stuff? try to play spot-the-gothic? build a case study of 1790s gothic vs 1750s sentimental vs later SF vs current romance??

-# How prevalent is Arab orientalism? #

-something something orientalism and cosmopolitanism and 18thC Arabic literature?

-find how much and what kinds of Arabic literature people were reading; read 1001 nights & compare to 18thC Arabic editions; re-learn Arabic

-## Was the French translation standard in England? ##

-Was the French translation of 1001 nights the “go-to” translation even in England?

-## is this 1790s or just 1810s+ ? ##

-It really seems like this is a very minor thread in *this* decade